Neighborhoods · Parkland · All Parkland subdivisions

 The Honest Summary

 Meadow Run is for the buyer who wants gated Parkland without committing to the $1.5M floor that the newer guard-gated communities demand.
-You get the schools, the zip code, the tax math, the gate, the tennis, the bike paths, and the kind of established canopy that takes thirty years to build — and you do it at a price that leaves real money on the table for the kitchen renovation, the roof update, or the addition you've been planning.
+You get the zip code, the tax math, the gate, the tennis, the bike paths, and the kind of established canopy that takes thirty years to build — and you do it at a price that leaves real money on the table for the kitchen renovation, the roof update, or the addition you've been planning.

 Beth and Griff know Meadow Run — which lots have the cleanest lake exposure, which driveways have seen recent roof or impact window work, and which floor plans hold value best on resale.
 That's what matters when you're buying a 1990s home in a gated community, and none of it shows up in the listing remarks.